-Workspace for watercolour artists
+Workspace for watercolor artists

-The layout, setup and preparation.
+The layout, setup, and preparation.

 How to make your painting experience as comfortable and practical as possible

 If you just got started with painting, then most things are new, and you probably have more then enough with what happening on the paper.
 There are so many things to learn.
-Time and space just seem to mely and disappear.
+Time and space just seem to melt and disappear.
 Sometimes you end up with something you are very happy about, other times you get really frustrated.
 BUT there are many typical mistakes that can be easily fixed.

 Below I will give you a basic guide on how you can set up your watercolor painting supplies and what you need.

-Basic watercolour Supplies
+Basic watercolor Supplies

 - Paper tissue